Pobek/auto-scale-solution/README.md

         - .*spot.*
   ```

 > The priority-expander configmap lets the autoscaler know the priority per instance group that is matched with the regex.
-The highest value wins and it will be auto-scaled first and unless it cannot, it wont scale the others.
+The highest value wins and it will be auto-scaled first and unless it cannot, it won't scale the others.

 AutoScaler's arguments to be passed (entire yaml file can be seen on [autoscaler.yaml](cluster-autoscaler/autoscaler.yaml)):